chonlei/neural-ode-ion-channels/README.md

 Their trained results are stored in directories `s1`, `s2`, `d1`, etc.

-Main figures
+Main figures and tables
 ------

-To re-run and create the main figures, use:
+To re-run and create the main figures and tables, use:
 - Figure 2: [`figure-1.py`](./figure-1.py)
 - Figure 3: [`figure-2.py`](./figure-2.py)
 - Figure 4: [`figure-3.py`](./figure-3.py)